Technology

 Icon-Quiz-Small Created with Sketch.
 Technology Management for IT Professionals

-Communication as well as time and project management skills are vital for success in today’s IT industry.
-Through the use of examples, demonstrations, projects and group activities, students will examine various communication, time and project management strategies and techniques that are commonly used within the IT industry.
+As individuals and business become more reliant on technology and its increasing importance, a successful Systems Administrator must know how to communicate advanced technology concepts, diagnoses, and project timelines to a diverse array of professionals with varying expectations and technical backgrounds.
+Using examples, demonstrations, projects and group activities, students will examine various communication, time and project management strategies and techniques that are commonly used within the IT industry.
 Moreover, this course introduces students to the concepts necessary to achieve the CompTIA IT Project+ certification (PK0-004).

 Icon-Quiz-Small Created with Sketch.
 Wireless Infrastructure Design & Administration